Code-Institute-Submissions/SexualHealthDublin/README.md

 **Navbar and Footer**
 * **Plan**: In the planning phase, I decided that I wanted the navbar to be fixed and for the links to shrink into a dropdown menu for mobile and tablet screens.
-I wanted the footer to only be visible when the user scrolls to the bottom of the page, and for it to have links to other Night Vale sites (Instagram, Tripadvisor, etc.)
+This would make the use of the navbar more feasible for users on mobile and tablets.
+I wanted the footer to only be visible when the user scrolls to the bottom of the page, and for it to have a link to the creator's (my) github page, with a copyright.
+This doesn't seem like the sort of service that would very much benefit from other social media platforms, which is why I didn't create little link icons like in my MS1.
-* **Implementation**: I used Bootstrap to build these.
+* **Implementation**: I used Bootstrap to build the navbar and footer.
-* **Result**: The navbar and footer are both positioned where I want them and are fully responsive.
+* **Result**: The navbar and footer are both positioned where I want them and are fully responsive, with links functioning.
-* **Verdict**: Regarding these results, this test passes.
+* **Verdict**: Because of the results, the test passes!

-**Community Calendar**
-* **Plan**: I wanted this calendar to look something like a table, but was advised by Simen to not use an actual Bootstrap table, as those are not very workable re: responsivness.
-I planned to have the different rows be different colors in the reverse of the section color gradient rather than having borders, as I found this more aesthetically pleasing.
+**Contact Us Modal, Button and Form**
+* **Plan**: I wanted the contact us button in the navbar to provide the user with a modal when clicked, and for the form to allow the user to input their name, email address, and a message.
+I wanted the button they would click to submit to display a message confirming their submission.
-* **Implementation**: I used Bootstrap to build these rows.
+* **Implementation**: I used Bootstrap and some jQuery to make this happen, along with assistance from Simen and a very patient tutor.
-* **Result**: The community calendar is responsive, clean and easily readable.
+* **Result**: The Contact Us modal, button and form all work as intended and are easy to navigate.
-* **Verdict**: Regarding these results, this test passes.
+* **Verdict**: Because of the results, this test passes!

-**Application Form**
-* **Plan**: Originally, I wrote this part to include a file upload form.
-However, toying around with it I discovered that the only way to make it fit in the page the way that I wanted was to implement JS, which I am not educated in yet.
-So, I reworked it a bit to have the two links, three input fields, two form-checks, and a submit button.
+**Questionnaire Button with Modal and Form**
+* **Plan**: At the start, I wanted the modal to hold a Google Doc - however, this looked less smooth than I had imagined, so I decided a regular bootstrap form would be better.
+It still achieved the goal - have a questionnaire button that returned a modal with a form to the user that they could fill out and submit.
+Similar to the contact us submission button, I wanted the submit button to display a message of confirmation.
-* **Implementation**: I used Bootstrap to implement the various form elements.
+* **Implementation**: As with the contact modal, I used Bootstrap and some jQuery.
-* **Result**: While the end result isn't what I had envisioned, it is clean, responsive, and understandable.
+* **Result**: While the end result differs from the original plan, I am quite happy with the result - it is clean, responsive, and easy to fill out.
-* **Verdict**: Regarding these results, this test passes.
+* **Verdict**: Because of the results, this test passes!

-**Communication Form**
-* **Plan**: What I planned for this section is exactly how it turned out!
-First name, last name, email, and text input boxes with a submit button.
+**Interactive Map with Markers and Marker Clusters**
+* **Plan**: As alluded to earlier, I originally intended for this site to be made up of multiple maps, each displaying markers for different types of services.
+However, I am more pleased with the end result than I think I would've been with the multiple maps, as this looks cleaner and unified.
+I hand-entered the different map markers, selecting as many sexual healthcare services as I could find.
-* **Implementation** : I used Bootstrap to implement the necessary form elements.
+* **Implementation** : I used Google Maps API to implement this.
-* **Result**: The end result is exactly what I had envisioned!
-It is clean, responsive, and understandable.
+* **Result**: The map is perfect!
+I like how it sits on the page, it is responsive, and the map markers and marker clusters are smooth.
-* **Verdict**: Regarding these results, this test passes.

-**Add Event Button**
-* **Plan**: While in the planning phase, I wanted a button that would lead the user from the calendar down to the contact section, because I figured that that would be a primary user need.
-* **Implementation**: I used Bootstrap to add in this button.
-* **Result**: The end result is responsive and clean.
-* **Verdict**: Regarding these results, this test passes.

-**Weather Videos**
-* **Plan**: While in the planning phase, I wanted this to be a carousel of videos.
-However, I learned that in order to command the videos to stop playing once the user scrolled by, I would need to use JS, which is currently out of my paygrade.
-So, I reworked the layout so all videos were on display.
-In mobile, they line up down the screen.
-While I wanted the lines of text to reorder between mobile and tablet+, I was informed by a tutor that this can only be completed with JS, so I decided to leave it be.
-* **Implementation**: I used Bootstrap to make this new layout responsive and clean.
-* **Result**: While the end result isn't what I had envisioned, it is clean, responsive, and understandable.
-* **Verdict**: Regarding these results, this test passes.
+* **Verdict**: Because of the results, this test passes!

 ## Bugs
 #### Bugs During Development